• Skip to primary navigation

 Frequently Asked Questions

-Some consider Chief People Officer to be a gimmicky rebranding of a regular CHRO.
+Some consider Chief People Officer a gimmicky rebranding of a regular CHRO.
 CHROs are often more concerned with policy and procedure, whereas a CPO is more concerned with people, culture, and workplace tactics.

 Conclusion